House prices are unpredictable. But if you're looking to make improvements, some might be more profitable than others. Try these 10 for starters.

 Not even the country’s top-notch economists can be certain what your home will be worth in the next 5 or 10 years.
-And in some of the country’s faster moving property markets, even 12 months down the line is difficult to forecast.

 (Figures are based on a typical three-bedroom family home and, of course, are only a benchmark.
 Planning permission will be required in many cases.)

-1. Convert the loft
+1. Converting the loft

 Increasing your living space with a loft conversion is an easy way to add another bedroom, bathroom – or even both.
 You’ll need to reinforce the floor joists which will raise the floor level, so factor this into your standing room.